If you are looking for a platform to build your online course or membership site, there are some promising ones to

 You can find many Kajabi vs Thinkific articles on the internet but most of them just scratch the surface and fail to provide you the level of detail about various features that you need in order to make a decision.

 So, I decided to create a comprehensive Thinkific vs Kajabi guide and evaluate the two systems based on various course creation and marketing features so that you get a clear idea of what they have to offer along with their key differences.

-I’ll also share my insights about using the software which I’ve gained while working with hundreds of clients on these platforms and hopefully, it will make it easier for you to choose the right platform.
+I’ll also share my insights about using the software which I’ve gained while working with dozens of clients on these platforms and hopefully, it will make it easier for you to choose the right platform.

 Kajabi vs Thinkific Summary